bloodyteabiscuts/bloodytea/README.md

 alt is [@bloodyteabiscuts](https://github.com/bloodyteabiscuts), follow back if u want

 free c+h, unelss name says so.
+IM A YAPPER WHEN U TALK TO ME

 rly defensive over ameferryman and klaus, plz dont talk abt them to me unless you're a friend of mine